Quantum JPEG: Conclusions

 \section{Conclusions}

-In this paper, we discussed an algorithm for quantum image downsampling and compression.
-Chosen the downsampling factor, our protocol uses the $\QFT$ to downscale the original visual pattern, which is preserved while reducing the number of encoding qubits.

-This work opens interesting insights and perspectives for quantum imaging and quantum image processing.
-Regarding the compression only, our algorithm provides an exponential speedup over its classical $\FFT$ counterpart.
-However, its cost increases when reconstructing the full image at the output, due to the necessary statistics.
-We investigated the reconstruction process, showing that the algorithm is still advantageous when working on high-resolution images.
-Whenever a full reconstruction is not needed, e.g. when forwarding the output of the algorithm to a quantum classifier, the exponential advantage would be completely recovered.
+In this paper, we introduced a novel quantum algorithm for image downsampling and compression.
+Our protocol leverages the $\QFT$ to downscale the original visual pattern, which is preserved while reducing the number of encoding qubits.
+This opens new perspectives for quantum imaging and quantum image processing.
+In terms of number of gates only, our scheme provides an exponential speedup over its classical $\FFT$-based counterpart and over interpolation-based quantum algorithms.
+Although its cost rises when reconstructing full images, we investigated the statistics at the output, showing that the advantage increases consistently with the size of the input register.
+Whenever a full reconstruction is not needed, e.g. when using our algorithm as a quantum pre-processing operation rather than a standalone module, the theoretical advantage is completely recovered.

 As a possible hardware implementation, we designed a multiatom lattice sensor for coherent light.
-Described by the Jaynes-Cummings Hamiltonian, this hardware encoder maps the light intensity at each lattice location to the probability of the corresponding qubit of being excited by a single-photon interaction.
-In this framework, two users can capture and share images even with limited communication resources, using the algorithm to forward the image state through lower-dimensional channels.
+Modeled by the Jaynes-Cummings Hamiltonian, this encoder maps the light intensity at each lattice location to the probability of the corresponding qubit of being excited by a single-photon interaction.
+In this framework, two users can capture and share images even with limited communication resources, using our downsampling algorithm to forward the image state through lower-dimensional channels.